Home » FAMILY » Christians and Halloween

 While the roots of Halloween may not be of interest to you in your decision-making process, perhaps the current spiritual undertones will be.
 Carving pumpkins, going trick-or-treating, and dressing up as robots, aliens, or princesses may be all done in fun.

-However, the association with horror movies, the dead, zombies, monsters, vampires, and ghosts (not the Casper-the-friendly-ghost kind), can give some families reason to reconsider their involvement with Halloween.
+However, the association with horror movies, the dead, zombies, monsters, vampires, and ghosts (not the Casper-the-friendly-ghost kind), can give some families reasons to reconsider their involvement with Halloween.
 Even decorations, with the preponderance of witches and skulls, seem to bring out the darker side of the holiday.

 Regarding the topic of Halloween’s current spiritual undertones, ask yourself these questions:

-• Will my family be promoting evil in any way, or the appearance of evil, by celebrating Halloween?
+• Will my family be promoting evil or the appearance of evil, in any way by celebrating Halloween?

 • What does it mean for us as a family to avoid the appearance of evil?

 • Will we establish age limits on activities such as dressing in costumes or trick-or-treating?
+If so, what are the limits and why that age?
+Decide when your children are young.

 • How can we promote the fun side of Halloween while distancing ourselves from the spiritual undertones of the day?